xHergz/AruaROSELoginManager/README.md

 ![](https://i.imgur.com/m1iH5GV.png)

 ## Custom emblems
 The installer will provide 15 emblems that are taken from the game itself.
-These images are not included here in the source code.
 If you wish to add your own emblems, simply go to the AruaROSELoginManager/Images folder.
 Delete any "emblemX.png" files you don't want and add any pictures you want to use as emblems.
-These need to be PNG images and by named emblemX.png where X is the order you want it displayed in.
+These need to be PNG images and be named emblemX.png where X is the order you want it displayed in.
 These must be in order or it won't load them.
-The resolution I used is 75x75, but I believe any resolution should work (I haven't tested this).
+The resolution I used is 75x75, but any resolution will work.
 Here is an example:

 ![](https://i.imgur.com/zQdC24Z.png)

 ## Assets
 + Most of the icons used are from the [Material Design Icons](https://material.io/resources/icons/?style=baseline)
-+ The emblems that come with the installer are taken from the [AruaROSE Armory](http://armory.aruarose.com)
++ The emblems that come with the application are taken from the [AruaROSE Armory](http://armory.aruarose.com)

 <!-- Imgur album with the pictures: https://imgur.com/a/k31URBX -->